 We are working diligently to minimize our effect on the environment by conserving energy and protecting our natural resources.
 We are focusing on being more energy efficient and reducing our water use and wastewater discharges while continuing to provide a healthy environment for our patients, partners and visitors.
+We have partnered with a company to study and identify areas on our properties that would benefit from lighting upgrades as part of our efforts to reduce energy consumption.
 We are committed to adhering to applicable federal, state and local environmental regulations.
 Our goal is to minimize environmental risks to our patients and in the communities which we operate.